imhogan/CopyS3File/README.md

   This template loads the code from a bucket in the AWS region the Stack is being deployed in.

-  These buckets are readable by any AWS account, and are set to User Pays mode.
+  These buckets are readable by any AWS account.

  Ian.Hogan@THINKronicity.com.au